siddharthkhincha/Inter-IIT-11-Devrev/README.md

 1. Previously Answered Questions
     * Fuzzy match with paraphrased questions
 2. Sentence Retrieval
-    * Retrieval of Top K (dynamically chosen) sentences to form the context for the question answering model.
+    * Retrieval of Top K (dynamically chosen) sentences to form the context for the question-answering model.
 3. Question Answering
-    * Question-Answering model inference on the retrieved context.
+    * Question-answering model inference on the retrieved context.

 ## Key Points